steakknife/rails_plus_hacks_and_threads/README.markdown

 Please feel free to use a different markup language if you do not plan to run
 <tt>rake doc:app</tt>.

-## 100% legitimately homeless tip-cup begging™
+## 100% legitimately homeless tip-begging cup™

 Please support open source